 Each section that you have on your homepage should have a relevant call-to-action so that your website visitors can continue their experience on your website seamlessly.

-On e-commerce sites, you will likely see pop-ups immediately upon entering the site that offer a discount in exchange for a newsletter sign up.
+On e-commerce sites, you will likely see pop-ups immediately upon entering the site that offers a discount in exchange for a newsletter sign-up.
 Other types of websites use pop-ups to inform the user about special content and request the user's email address to receive that content.
 Not only do pop-ups help you give your users something useful, but they also help you generate more leads.